 Books for Advent 2020

 Blue Christmas: Devotions of Light in a Season of Darkness by Todd Outcalt.
 Blue Christmas reminds us that all of our Christmases, even the darkest ones, can be filled with honesty and hope if we are first willing to sit in silence and bring our deepest fears to God.
 The book includes daily devotions, additional prayers, a “Blue Christmas” worship service, and reflection questions.
+An eCourse based on this book and taught by the author will begin 11/29.

 New!
 Imagining a New World: An Advent Devotional by Terri Hord Owens.
 Pause from the whirlwind of the holidays to imagine God’s vision for a new world in Christ’s coming.
 Inspired by the “peaceable kingdom” scripture from Isaiah 11, these daily, five-minute devotions include scripture, reflections, and a prayer.